Nrupen-240/QUIZ_APP/README.md

 # This codebase contains backend code.
-This prject has 3 microservices.
+This project has 3 microservices.